-If you are new to canning, homemade pickles are fun and easy to make.
+If you are new to canning, try this recipe for canning bread and butter pickles!.
+They are one of my favorite easy pickling recipes.
 These pickles are sweet and great for hamburgers and other sandwiches.
-You can buy pickling cucumbers at farmer's markets or try growing them on your own.
+You can buy pickling cucumbers at farmer’s markets or try growing them on your own.

 10 c. sliced pickling cucumbers

 4 medium onions, sliced thinly

 2 tbsp. mustard seeds

 Make sure you use pickling or canning salt for this recipe, and not regular table salt.
 Pickling salt is pure salt, with no iodine or other additives.

 Wash and thinly slice cucumbers.
 Place them in a glass or stainless steel bowl with onions and salt.
 Cover with cold water and let stand at room temperature for 2 hours.
 Place cucumbers and onions in a colander and rinse well.

 In a large stock pot, combine vinegar, sugar, mustard seeds, celery seeds, and turmeric.
 Bring to a boil, until sugar is dissolved.
 Add cucumbers and onions.
 Return to a boil.

 (Click on the video below to watch me canning bread and butter pickles, step by step).